cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 then you still can run CrypTool later as a normal user.

-If you change the name of the target directory "CrypTool" e.g. in "CrypTool-1.4.31-Final-E", then the entry in the start menu of the Windows task bar will adapted accordingly.
+If you change the name of the target directory "CrypTool" e.g. in "CrypTool-1.4.31-Final-en", then the entry in the start menu of the Windows task bar will adapted accordingly.

+After creating the setups they have been scanned locally with the antivirus products from Symntac and Avira, and remotely at virustotal.com:
+There only 2/50 scanners wrote complaints.
+These came from two exotic products called Bkav (HW32.Packed.B5F3) and Qihoo-360 (HEUR/QVM20.1.0000.Malware.Gen).
+We consider these two warnings as false-positives.

 4.2.
 De-installation of CrypTool
      ---------------------------
+To de-install CrypTool v1 there are several ways.
+These are the easiest ones:
-To de-install use the "Start" menu entry in the windows task bar.
+1) Use the "Start" menu entry in the Windows task bar.
    Go for "All programs" \ "CrypTool".
-Click "Uninstall CrypTool".
+   Click in de CT menu at "Uninstall CrypTool".
+2) Use the Windows window "Properties" and search for "installing and removing programs".
+There you get a list of installed programs and click on CrypTool.

 Sometimes the JAR files cannot be deleted because Windows and the JRE report that the file is still in use despite CrypTool and all its stand-alone